Drinking in New Orleans is fun! We reveal 13 of the best New Orleans bars and recommend a cocktail to drink at each during your NOLA bar crawl.

 The Napoleon House’s name is the opposite of ironic since the building’s original owner, Nicholas Girod, actually invited Napoleon Bonaparte to live in it back in 1821.
 Now that would have been something special had the ‘little corporal’ actually jumped the pond!

-Now owned by the Ralph Brennan Restaurant Group, the same owner as Brennan’s Restaurant, Napoleon House is as relevant today as it was two centuries ago.
+Now owned by the Ralph Brennan Restaurant Group, the same owner of Brennan’s Restaurant, Napoleon House is as relevant today as it was two centuries ago.
 Crowds continue to fill the storied building, many ordering refreshing Pimm’s Cup cocktails and wonderful toasted Muffalettas.

 This iconic New Orleans bar maintains a laid back vibe despite its shabby chic design and classical music playlist.
 Oozing with history, it’s a fun place to beat the heat in the center of the action without breaking the bank.